iaretechnician/barebones-masterserver-wiki/Networking-API.md

 :information_source: It doesn't mean you can't use serialization libs, such as **Json.NET** or **protobuf-net**.
 As long as they can turn objects into bytes and back again, and your platform supports them - have fun!

-There are some helpful extension methods
+There are some helpful extension methods for turning common types to byte array and back:

 * `String.ToBytes()` - use it like this: `"my string".ToBytes()`
 * `Dictionary<string,string>.ToBytes()`